Debug a Standalone Stateflow Chart

 In state or transition actions containing more than one statement, you can step through the individual statements one at a time by selecting Step Over.
 The Stateflow Editor highlights each statement before executing it.

-To test the behavior of your chart, in the Symbols window, you can change the
+To test the behavior of your chart, in the Symbols pane, you can change the value

-value of a data object during execution.
-Alternatively, at the debugging prompt,
+of a data object during execution.
+Alternatively, at the debugging prompt, enter the

 this.x = 7

 When debugging a chart in a Simulink model, do not use the keyword